 Left on 55th Street to 68th Ave.

 Line up starts at 5:00 PM.
 The parade will start at approximately 5:30 PM.

 Student Council Main Page

 Members of the Indian Trail Student Council would like to welcome all the new and returning students to ITHS&A. We hope that you have a great year!
 In addition to attending many conferences and workshops, Student Council is in charge of planning Homecoming, Pennies for Patients, Santa's Workshop and many other service projects.
-If you are interested in joining student council, pick up membership forms either from Mr. King or from the Student Council Board, located outside of room 2217.
+If you are interested in joining student council, please contact the Main Office.

-If you have any questions, please see either Mr. King (Student Council Advisor) or one of the four executive officers listed below.
+If you have any questions, please see either Mr. Atkins (Student Council Advisor) or one of the four executive officers listed below.

-Advisors - Mr. King, Ms. Baumgart, Ms. Dexter
+Advisors - Mr. Atkins, Ms. Awe, Mr. Hauke

 Hawkettes Dance Team (Tryouts Only)